I found my motivation

 Have fun, feel more fabulous

 Dancing is relaxing and you have a giggle because you don’t always get the moves right.
-It’s not about doing it perfectly – we’ve come to it too late for that – we just have a blast.
+It’s not about doing it perfectly – we just have a blast.
 The other dancers have said: ‘You’re disappearing!
 Every week your waist is getting narrower.’

 I’m proud to have come this far

 Dancing has given me a new lease of life and helped me to take control of my diabetes.
-Now I’m a Leader, and I take meetings at the hospital where I had Hollie Beth.
+Now I’m a WW Coach, and I lead Workshops at the hospital where I had Hollie Beth.
 I feel like I’m paying tribute to her every week.